Who do I make cheques payable to?

 For fire pull the fire alarm, call 911 and exit the building.

-For all other emergencies, call your Building Manager and leave your name, phone number and type of emergency.
+For all other emergencies, call your Assistant Property Manager and leave your name, phone number and type of emergency.
 All messages left after hours are checked as soon as they come in.
 Emergency situations are unavoidable, however please restrict your calls to floods, leaks, defective smoke alarm, complete appliance breakdown (fridge / stove), no heat, building security, noise complaint or defective lock as only these calls will be responded to after hours.

-To ensure fair and adequate parking is available for residents, guests and service persons, all resident vehicles must be registered with the Building Manager and must bear a valid Old Oak parking permit.
+To ensure fair and adequate parking is available for residents, guests and service persons, all resident vehicles must be registered with the Assistant Property Manager and must bear a valid Old Oak parking permit.
 In accordance with the Tenancy Agreement, the Landlord may re-allocate parking spaces as needed, especially to accommodate residents dealing with extenuating circumstances, issues or conditions.
 Residents are responsible for compliance of the policies by their guests.

 Visitor Parking is for the use of visitors only; residents are not permitted to park in visitor parking areas.